Applying Filtering

 If you have any questions, please reach out to Woodmere Art Museum's Education Department by emailing amonroe@woodmereartmuseum.org.

-Winter 2025 Class Registration is now open!
-More upcoming classes and workshops will be added to the schedule soon.
+Spring/Summer 2025 Class Registration now available!
+Check back often, more classes and workshops will be added to the schedule later!

 Day